labujaber1/NWConfigScriptor/README.md

 # NWConfigScriptor
 Used .NETCore.
-Win Forms was chosen for construction speed and design experimentation.
+Win Forms was chosen for easier design experimentation and construction speed.

  This is a simple win form program aimed at students learning routing who are tired of typing in repeated configuration commands for devices.
 It is not a learning tool to teach routing configuration as Cisco and packet tracer do a great job of doing that.
 It is essentially a tool to construct config commands to copy and paste into network devices CLI.
-It also allows the config commands to be saved into a text file for the user to choose location and filename.
+It also allows the config commands to be saved into a text file and the user to choose location and filename.

  Text files contain basic routing commands that are used up to level 6 (UK degree) with a question mark to identify additional user input.
 This includes ip addresses, hostnames, network addresses, and so forth.
 Text files have been chosen as they are small in size and easier to manage in such a small program.

- The tool will only look for .txt file extensions stored in a folder "ConfigTextFiles" which when built are copied (set to 'copy if newer') to bin/debug.
+ The tool will only look for .txt file extensions stored in a folder "ConfigTextFiles".
  They will be listed in a combo box for the user to select and the contents displayed in a list box.
 Any "show.." commands are displayed in a seperate text box as read only for additional testing help.

  Double click a command in the list box and it will append to a rich text box for editing including adding user essential input as previously mentioned.
 To insert a command between